 Overview

 A complete blood count (CBC) is a blood test.
-It's used to look at overall health and find a wide range of conditions, including anemia, infection and leukemia.
+Healthcare professionals use it to look at overall health and to find a wide range of conditions, including anemia, infection and leukemia.

 A complete blood count test measures the following:

-A complete blood count can show unusual increases or decreases in cell counts.
-Those changes might point to a medical condition that calls for more testing.
+A complete blood count can show when cell counts are higher or lower than the standard results.
+Results that are not standard may point to a medical condition that calls for more testing.

 Why it's done

-A complete blood count is a common blood test done for many reasons:
+A complete blood count is a common blood test done for many reasons, including:

 • To look at overall health.
-A complete blood count can be part of a medical exam to check general health and to look for conditions, such as anemia or leukemia.
+A complete blood count can be part of a medical exam to check health.
+It also can look for conditions such as anemia or leukemia.

 • To check on a medical condition.
-A complete blood count can help keep an eye on conditions that affect blood cell counts.
+A complete blood count can help check on conditions that affect blood cell counts.

 • To check on medical treatment.
-A complete blood count may be used to keep an eye on treatment with medicines that affect blood cell counts and radiation.
+A complete blood count may be used to check blood cell counts after treatments with radiation or certain medicines.

 How you prepare

-If your blood sample is being tested only for a complete blood count, you can eat and drink as usual before the test.
-If your blood sample also will be used for other tests, you might need to fast for a certain amount of time before the test.
-Ask your health care provider what you need to do.
+Before a complete blood count test, you can eat and drink as usual.
+If you also have other blood tests, you may need to fast for a time before the test.
+Ask your healthcare professional what you need to do.

 What you can expect